-In fact it is a well known fact that most new home buyers in Ottawa today are looking for move in ready homes.
+This is especially true if you plan on putting it on the real estate market.
+It is a well known fact that most new home buyers in Ottawa today are looking for move in ready homes.
 They prefer the houses that have fresh and modern paint colours along with the newer appliances and other luxuries such as granite and upgraded kitchens, baths and flooring.

-Getting Ready for Painting the Interior of a House
+Tools and Supplies Needed To Paint the Interior of a House

-Step 1.
 Preparation for Your House Painting

 Materials & Supplies you will need to paint the interior of a house

-- Brushes (buy at least 2 in various sizes, and at least one or 2 angled paint brushes to paint cut-in lines)
+- Paint Brushes (buy at least 2 in various sizes, and at least one or 2 angled paint brushes to paint cut-in lines)